 - Spread the rest of the butter paste evenly on top of the shrimp, squeezing between your thumb and forefinger.

-- Place skillet on medium-high heat.
-Cook for 10-12 minutes until the shrimp is cooked through.
+Place skillet on medium heat and cook for 8-10 minutes until the shrimp is cooked through.

 - You can thaw frozen shrimp quickly by placing them into a large bowl of cold water.
 After 5 minutes, drain the water and the shrimp will be ready for use.